DaveSimoes/React-Tutorial-for-Student/README.md

 ### Deployment to Production:

-Best Practices:

  * Minimize the number of requests and optimize assets for faster loading times.
  * Implement server-side rendering (SSR) for improved performance and search engine optimization (SEO).
  * Utilize tools like Webpack for bundling and Babel for transpiling code for production.
-*

 Example:

 Configure Webpack for production builds with optimizations: